signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="SupportedRFCs"></a>
 ## RFCs

-Some of the RFCs supported by Pktlib include:
+Some of the RFCs supported by pktlib and voplib include:

 * RFC 3550 (real-time transport protocol)
 * RFC 2833 and 4733 (DTMF)